The Matches: E. Von Dahl Killed the Locals (2003–2005)

 The Matches recorded their debut album, E. Von Dahl Killed the Locals, in a series of basements and living rooms and self-released it in February 2003.
 The title was a tongue-in-cheek reference to Yvonne Doll and the band's forced name change.
 Harris and San Souci created the album's artwork (Harris also co-designed the artwork for Earlimart's 2004 album Treble & Tremble).
 Through self-promotion and performances with bands including Reel Big Fish, Lit, and Zebrahead, the Matches gained attention for their energetic live shows and sold over 4,000 copies of the album without the support of a record label.
 A show at the House of Blues in Anaheim, California on October 21, 2003 was filmed, and released the following July as part of Kung Fu Records' live concert DVD series The Show Must Go Off!
 The band contributed the song "December Is for Cynics" to the compilation A Santa Cause: It's a Punk Rock Christmas, released in November 2003.

 By year's end, the Matches had signed to Epitaph Records.
-The label had E. Von Dahl Killed the Locals re-mixed by Joe Barresi and re-released it in May 2004 with a slightly altered track list.
+The label had E. Von Dahl Killed the Locals re-mixed by Joe Barresi and re-released it in May 2004 with a slightly altered track list that cut "Superman" and replaced it with two new tracks "Borderline Creep" and "More Than Local Boys".
+There were also some minor lyric changes in "The Jack Slap Cheer" and to "Scratched Out".
 The Matches performed on that summer's Warped Tour, which they would repeat in the three subsequent years.
 They appeared, along with the A.K.A.s, as guests on the Dwarves track "Kids Today" on the compilation Rock Against Bush, Vol. 2, released in August 2004.
 That November, a music video was released for the song "Chain Me Free", and the band went on tour opening for Yellowcard.